Gregory of Sinai

 Gregory of Sinai is particularly associated with his careful description of what he calls the three methods of prayer — a practical taxonomy that gives beginners clear orientation.

-The second method involves the use of mental images, imagination, and what might be called "meditative" engagement with scripture or sacred events.
+The second method involves the use of mental images, imagination, and meditative engagement with scripture or sacred events.
 Gregory treats this with more caution.
-The imagination can serve as a means of focusing attention, but it can also become a source of delusion — the monk who cultivates vivid mental imagery in prayer is courting a particular danger that the hesychast tradition calls prelest or spiritual deception.
+The imagination can serve as a means of focusing attention, but it can also become a source of delusion — the monk who cultivates vivid mental imagery in prayer is courting a particular danger that the tradition calls prelest, spiritual deception.
 The tradition is careful here.

 The Jesus Prayer in Practice